-Painting (Pictures of) Vintage Cars in Watercolor
+Painting Portraits of Vintage Cars

 I am a watercolor artist who paints a myriad of subjects.
 One subject that I return to again and again is vintage cars.
 I love rendering the beautiful, sculptural quality of those wonderful fenders and fins with their magical reflections and distortions from the chrome that encases so many surfaces on these machines.